nathanlane/industrialpolicyclass/lectureone.md

 Below I summarise key aspects of the lecture and provide the sources used in the lecture.

-This lecture was focused on basics conceptual basics., and organised as follows:
+This lecture was focused on basics conceptual basics, and organised as follows:

 1. Basics
 	a.
 What is industrial policy.